Robert Beavers: My Hand Outstretched to the Winged Distance and Sightless Measure

 Robert Beavers · 33m / 3m / 18m / 21m · 16mm

 Early Monthly Segments, shot when Beavers was eighteen and nineteen, depicts his early life with filmmaker Gregory J. Markopoulos in Europe.
-The film is saturated with a mythic eros – bodies, portraits superimposed over land, and Markopoulos as center and originator of light and image – and an energized exploration of the materials of film, the film strip, and the camera itself.
+The film is saturated with mythic eros – bodies, portraits superimposed over ruins, and Markopoulos as center and originator of light and image – mixed with an energetic exploration of film material, the film strip, and the camera itself.
 Followed by Winged Dialogue, Plan of Brussels, and The Count of Days.

 Sunday, March 29 7:00 PM